catthiba/project-thesis/README.md

 In our research to decode the Shimmer units, we have copied and played around with the scripts from ShimmerReserch's GitHub repository for SHimmer3 units.
 The scripts can be found [here](https://github.com/ShimmerResearch/shimmer3/tree/master/LogAndStream/python_scripts).

-The scripts worth noticing are ShimmmerCommands, GSR_to_LSL.py, and ECG_to_LSL.py.
+The scripts worth noticing are ShimmmerCommands, GSR_to_LSL.py, and ECG_to_LSL.py in the src folder.
 Togheter these scripts creates an output stream which is collected by the LSL network.

 ## Table of content